1st US patient with new virus leaves hospital, is recovering

-The unidentified 35-year-old man's statement was provided to Providence Medical Center in Everett, Washington, near Seattle.
+The unidentified 35-year-old man's statement was provided to The Associated Press by Providence Medical Center in Everett, Washington, near Seattle.

 He fell sick after returning from a visit to China and was admitted on Jan.
 20.